chatox/networks-science-course/upf/upf-evaluation.md

 1. Including code that does the same twice or more (use functions)
 1. Giving cryptic names to your variables or functions
 1. Using an inconsistent coding style
+1. Using code cells to write text intended to be read, instead, use markdown cells for that; the only text you should have in code cells are brief commentaries to understand a piece of code

 ## We expect nothing less than top-quality work